When less is more; why swimmers should be counting their strokes during swim practice.

 One last thing…

 There is a point of diminishing returns, of course.
-If you are over-gliding just so that you can knock a couple strokes of your SC than you are sacrificing speed and momentum while also promoting inefficient swimming.
+If you are over-gliding just so that you can knock a couple of strokes off your SC than you are sacrificing speed and momentum while also promoting inefficient swimming.
 Double fail.

 When you have distance per stroke dialed in that is when you ramp up the RPM.